 Instead of competing with other spiritual aspects of addiction programs, such as 12 step programs, yoga works with these for a more significant benefit.
 Through mindful meditation and deep breathing, you gain a deeper connection to your spirituality in recovery.
 You more easily find inner peace, attain self-reflection and understand what you need for secure, lasting recovery.

 Women’s Rehab with Yoga Therapy in San Diego

-Soledad House, a women’s rehab in beautiful San Diego, provides the treatment you need for healthy recovery from drug or alcohol addiction.
-Using yoga and other methods, you learn about yourself, your addiction and what you need for lasting wellness.
+Soledad House, a women’s rehab in beautiful San Diego, provides the treatment you need for a healthy recovery from drug or alcohol addiction.
+Using yoga and other methods, you learn about yourself, your addiction, and what you need for lasting wellness.

-Residential and outpatient treatment at Soledad House includes a variety of methods, therapies, and programs.
+Residential and outpatient treatment at Soledad House includes a variety of methods and drug therapy programs.
 Among other young women in treatment, you gain support and strength together and individually.

 Programs of Soledad House include: